-– Actively capture and stimulate the curiosity and wonder of a child in multiple ways and over longer periods of time than average toys
+- Actively capture & stimulate the curiosity of a child in multiple ways & over extended periods of time

-* Please also keep in mind that the toys below seek to stimulate and not simply entertain a child.
-They target long-term engagement instead of a short-lived “wow factor” like many battery-operated lights and buzzers toys.
-To learn more about how to select lasting, developmentally appropriate toys, please read this Intelligent Nest, LLC article on how to buy toys that kids will use.
+- NOTE: Toys below seek to stimulate, and not simply entertain, a child by targeting long-term engagement instead of the short-lived “wow factor” like many average toys.
+To learn more about how to select great, developmentally appropriate toys, click here.

 1) “Sophie the Giraffe” by Vulli: Expensive, but worth every penny!

-2) Noggin Stik by SmartNoggin: Responsive to baby’s touch and great for clutching and mouthing
+2) Noggin Stik by SmartNoggin: Responsive to baby’s touch & great for clutching and mouthing

 3) Haba Clutching Toys: “Croo-ak” or “Rosella” Babies love to clutch and teeth the hands of these toys.